yisroelk/elevator-project-ts/README.md

 # Elevator Simulation Project

-A TypeScript-based elevator simulation system that models multiple buildings with configurable floors and elevators.
-The system supports both standard and express elevators with real-time movement visualization.
+A TypeScript-based elevator simulation system that models multiple buildings with Individuale configurable buildings floors and elevators.
+The system supports different types of buildings and elevators with real-time movement visualization.

 ## Features